9-1-1 call takers

 Employee Group: CUPE, Local 873-02

-You can print the full job description for our Emergency Communications Operator I posting to help you while you complete your application.
-To learn more about the job you can also read Calm in the Eye of the Storm, Vancouver Province, Oct 8, 2006 to learn more about E-Comm and the position.
+To learn more about the job you can read Calm in the Eye of the Storm, Vancouver Province, Oct 8, 2006 to learn more about E-Comm and the position.

 The recruitment process

-Each session lasts about four hours.
+Each RTS session lasts approximately 90 minutes.
 The session will include:

-This computer based testing assesses your skills and abilities in the following areas:
+This computer based test assesses your skills and abilities in the following areas:

 - Data entry and keyboarding